jaxcore/bumblebee-hotword-node/README.md

 unsigned int americano_wasm_ppn_len = 3008;
 ```

-And create aa new hotword JavaScript file with the format:
+And create a new hotword JavaScript file with the format:

 ```
 module.exports = new Uint8Array([